ferstl/depgraph-maven-plugin/README.md

 ## FAQ

 Q: Help!
-The dependency graph of my 10 year old 100-module enterprise project looks like a ball of wool.
+The dependency graph of my 10-year-old 100-module enterprise project looks like a ball of wool.
 I can't see anything!

 A: Think carefully what information you want to see in your dependency graph.
 Do you really want to have all third-party dependencies in your graph or do you want to see only the dependencies between your own modules?
 Would the `groupId` graph be a better alternative?
 Generally, you should consequently exclude dependencies that don't give you useful information.
 The inclusion/exclusion mechanisms in this plugin are quite powerful and easy to use.
 A good starting point is the exclusion of dependencies to "utility" libraries, such as `commons-lang`, `guava` or `my-enterprise-project-common`.
 Such dependencies are typically used by every single module which is (in most cases) perfectly fine.
 So they don't give you much useful information when they show up in the dependency graph.

 -----

 Q: Help!
 This plugin has thousands of parameters.
 How do I know which ones to choose?

 A: Don't worry, there are only less than 40 parameters and the plugin provides good defaults for most of them.
 Start your dependency graph without setting any parameters and see if it fits your needs.
 If it doesn't, start customizing it:

 - Use `graphFormat` to get a graph in a different format than DOT.
 - Use `includes` and/or `excludes` for filtering.
 - Use the `show*` parameters to display more information in the graph, e.g. `showGroupIds`, `showVersions`, etc.